input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0005-flutter-app.md

 ## Context

-For the Catalyst Voices Frontend App, our goal is to establish a structure that ensures scalability, maintainability, and a clear separation of concerns.
+Our goal for the Catalyst Voices Frontend App is to establish a structure that ensures scalability, maintainability, and a clear separation of concerns.
 With the complexity of voting events, it’s crucial to have an architecture that supports extensive functionality and easy adaptability to change.